 When children are swimming, make sure they are actively supervised at all times.
 Teach your children that they should only swim in locations where a lifeguard is on duty, or where a responsible adult agrees to watch the children in the water without distractions.

 Tip # 3: Supervise your children whenever they’re in or near water.

-- Supervise your children whenever they’re in water.
-Whether it’s bath time or taking a dip in a pool or lake, make sure your children are within arm’s reach of you at all time.
+Whether it’s bath time or taking a dip in a pool or waterfront, make sure your children are within arm’s reach at all times.

-- Enroll your children in water safety or swim lessons.
-Just like teaching your children to look both ways before they cross the street, having them participate in formal water safety lessons teaches them an important life skill.
-When Y facilities reopen, families will have the opportunity to enroll their children in swim lesson programs which will teach them fundamental water safety skills if they find themselves in water unexpectedly.
+You can also ensure your child’s safety by enrolling them in swim lessons at the Y. Just like teaching your children to look both ways before they cross the street, having them participate in formal water safety lessons teaches them an important life skill.
+Learn more about our swim lesson curriculum and schedules here, and register online today!